tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 encrypted_ch
-: The serialized and encrypted ClientHelloInner structure, AEAD-encrypted using cipher suite "suite" and the key generated as described below.
+: The serialized and encrypted ClientHelloInner structure, AEAD-encrypted using HPKE with the selected KEM, KDF, and AEAD algorithm and key generated as described below.
 {:br}

 If the server accepts ECHO, it does not send this extension.